pmean/build-website/text/06/DangerUsingHumor.md

 >
 > The person who read that page suggested that the comment was
 > insensitive and possibly hurtful for someone who was researching their
-> own child\'s illness.
+> own child's illness.
 She pointed out that some level of humor is
-> probably needed for a dry topic, but that this comment was \"*more
+> probably needed for a dry topic, but that this comment was "*more
-> likely to offend than to amuse.*\"
+> likely to offend than to amuse.*"
 >
-> It\'s worth keeping in mind that when you make a humorous comment that
+> It's worth keeping in mind that when you make a humorous comment that
 > is taken the wrong way in a live seminar, you have the opportunity to
 > immediately qualify the statement.
 But on a web page, unless the
 > person reading it is nice enough to offer some feedback, you will